January 3, 2020: Mr Beast has postponed Finger on the App 2 until February 19

-Here’s everything you need to know about finger on the app:
+everything you need to know about finger on the app 2:

-Finger on the App isn’t your typical mobile game, but is instead a one time multiplayer experience, free for everyone to enter – provided they have an iOS device.
-The aim of the game is to stay touching the screen as long as is possible, and the last one still touching it at the end of the game will win a grand prize.
+Finger on the App 2 isn’t your typical mobile game, but is instead a massive multiplayer experience available in the U.S, Canada, and Mexico.
+As opposed to last time, players can use both Android and iOS devices.
+The aim of the game is to stay touching the screen as long as possible, and the last one still touching it will win the grand prize.

 The aim of the game is simple – keep touching the screen – but there are some other aspects that are important to remember.
 Here’s what you need to know:

-- Keep touching the screen at all times, moving your finger into the circles that appear on the grid
+- Keep touching the screen at all times, moving your finger into merged circles that say ‘touch’

-- You can see where you are touching because the line warp around it
+- You can see where you are touching because the circles merge around that point

-- Your lives and the number of players remaining are listed at the top of the screen
+- Your lives and the time elapsed can be seen at the top of the screen.
+You only have a maximum of three

 The amount of lives you have is important when playing, so here’s what you can do to get your hands on some extras: